-Reddening is the phenomena of blue light from a star being absorbed and scattered by Cosmic Dust, because the cross-section of dust is often close to that of blue light.
-An abnormally red appearance of an object in space is evidence of dust on the line of sight.
-Where there is reddening, there is likely to be Extinction of dimmer objects.
+Reddening is the phenomena of blue light from a star being absorbed and scattered by dust, because the cross-section of dust is often close to that of blue light, giving it an abnormally red appearance, evidence of dust on the line of sight.
+Where there is reddening, there is likely to be extinction of dimmer objects.
+A measure of reddening is color excess (EB-V, a particular color index), defined as:

 EB-V = AB-AV where AV = V - V0 and AB = B - B0